Qualitative Health Research

 |Time to complete part-time||1 to 3 years||2 to 6 years|

 The Sydney Qualitative Health Research Program is Australia’s only purpose-designed postgraduate program providing qualitative research skills and knowledge in this growing area of research inquiry.
-Both programs offer you:
+We offer you:

 - an intense and rigorous training in the core skills and conceptual foundations in commonly-used methodologies, study design strategies, data creation, and analysis and writing;